Sylvie Breton, PhD, a Charles and Ann Sanders Research Scholar.

 Scholar Funds in Action

-Breton is postulating that CFTR mutuations weaken mature organs, making them more susceptible to injuries.
+Breton is postulating that CFTR mutations weaken mature organs, making them more susceptible to injuries.
 This would explain the progressive nature of cystic fibrosis.

 Breton was one of five Research Scholars named in the inaugural class of 2011.
-In 2012, eight more research scholars were added to the program.
+In 2012, eight more research scholars were added to the program, followed by seven scholars in 2013, eight scholars in 2014 and another eight in 2015.
+There are now a total of 36 investigators receiving scholar funding.

 To learn more about the Research Scholars program or to find out how you can support these visionary thinkers, please contact Kate Gutierrez in our development office at email@example.com.